mathewpareles/LLM-Research/README.md

 </p>

-In my thesis, I compute the DOS for very high-symmetry materials including materials that are 8-fold and 10-fold rotationally symmetric.
+In my thesis, I compute the DOS for very high-symmetry materials including 8 and 10-fold rotational symmetries.